dcooney/wordpress-plugin-installer/README.md

 ![Connekt Plugin Installer Example](http://examples.connekthq.com/_gif/plugin-installer_2.gif)

-This is a perfect tool for plugin and theme developers who wan to make it as easy as possible for users to install recommened plugins.
+This is a perfect tool for plugin and theme developers who want to make it as easy as possible for users to install recommended or related plugins.

 To see a live example, install a copy of [Ajax Load More](https://wordpress.org/plugins/ajax-load-more/) and go to the Extensions section.